-- 3. A volunteer engages in a supportive relationship that focuses on the needs of the Headway North Cumbria member.
-Moving the focus of care away from meeting members' needs towards meeting the volunteer's own needs is unacceptable. - 4.
-In support of this the following guidance is provided: - a.
+3. A volunteer engages in a supportive relationship that focuses on the needs of the Headway North Cumbria member.
+Moving the focus of care away from meeting members' needs towards meeting the volunteer's own needs is unacceptable.

+4. In support of this the following guidance is provided:

+a.
 Befriending is an appropriate relationship for volunteers, and part of building the necessary trust to work with Headway North Cumbria members.
 However, volunteers should not confuse befriending with friendship.
-All volunteers must be aware of the difference between: - (1) Befriending a member which is a professional relationship, made to meet a member's needs, and - (2) Becoming a service user's friend which is a relationship that focuses on the needs of both people.
-A professional relationship focuses solely on the needs of the member. - b.
+All volunteers must be aware of the difference between:

+(1) Befriending a member - which is a professional relationship, made to meet a member's needs, and b.
 Volunteers must be aware of the difference between being a counsellor and using counselling skills (such as active listening with a non-judgmental approach) that are appropriate for the delivery of care and support.
-Counselling is not an appropriate role for volunteers and members should be given advice and support to access other appropriate agencies. - c.
+Counselling is not an appropriate role for volunteers and members should be given advice and support to access other appropriate agencies.

+(2) Becoming a member's friend - which is a relationship that focuses on the needs of both people.
+A professional relationship focuses solely on the needs of the member.

+c.
 Advice should normally only be offered to members when they request it.
 You should be aware of the areas in which you are not qualified to give advice and/or feel it is not appropriate for you to offer advice.
 In these instances, you should inform members of this, making every effort to assist them in accessing appropriate and/or qualified advice.
 However, directive advice may be appropriate at times, for example in a situation where there is a potential for physical harm or danger, and you should aim to do this in a non-judgemental manner.
-When you offer advice, you should ensure that you provide sufficient information for service users to make an informed choice.
+When you offer advice, you should ensure that you provide sufficient information for members to make an informed choice.
 The most appropriate way of assisting service users in making decisions is to give sufficient information and options in order that the person can make an informed choice for themselves.